hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

 ```

 ## Output:
-All stdout start with "set-teamsfx-env somekey=somevalue" will be interpreted into outputs in .env file.
+All stdout start with "set-teamsfx-env key=value" will be interpreted into outputs in .env file.

 # General Errors
 ## ActionNotFoundError